Rianto-RNT/rnt-go-mastery/README.md

   go is a tool for managing Go source code.

-  1. go run: it compiles and runs the application.
+  I. go run: it compiles and runs the application.
 It doesn’t produce an executable

   - go run ﬁle.go compiles and immediately runs Go programs.

-  2. go build: it just compiles the application.
+  II. go build: it just compiles the application.
 It produces an executable

   - go build ﬁle.go compiles a bunch of Go source ﬁles.
 It compiles packages and dependencies.
   - If you run go build it will compile the ﬁles in the current directory and will produce an executable ﬁle with the name of the current working directory.